DHBW-sWIm/plugin-template/README.md

 ### IF IN DOUBT, READ THE DOCS!

 ## Autofix of all linter Errors

+#### !UPDATE!
+You no longer need to install and run composer, as the necessary libs are now included in the `/source/lib/` folder.
+You can still install composer, if you like.
+#### !UPDATE!

 We are using `composer` for dependency paket management.
 This tool allows to automatically install necessary PHP pakets.
 It is vital that you follow the installation steps below to get `composer` up and running.